-This item seeks Council approval to amend City Code Chapter 15-6 Solid Waste Services, Article 5 - Universal Recycling, to change the term property owner to a more broadly defined responsible party, expand the reference to composting to organics diversion, allow for transport of materials to facilities that prioritize the hierarchy of beneficial use, and revise the organics diversion implementation dates.
-This action is associated with an additional Council item to amend the Administrative Rules to implement Chapter 15-6.
+This item seeks Council approval to amend administrative rules associated with City Code Chapter 15-6 Solid Waste Services, Article 5 - Universal Recycling, to change the term property owner to a more broadly defined responsible party, expand the reference to composting to organics diversion, allow for transport of materials to facilities that prioritize the hierarchy of beneficial use, and revise the organics diversion implementation dates.
+This action is associated with an additional Council item to amend City Code Chapter 15-6 Solid Waste Services, Article 5 - Universal Recycling.